-- Do not use this risk assessment tool for people with established CVD or those who are at high risk of developing CVD because of FH or other inherited disorders of lipid metabolism. - Do not use a risk assessment tool to assess CVD risk in people with type 1 diabetes, or eGFR less than 60 mL/min/1.73 m2 and/or albuminuria. - Consider people aged ≥ 85 at increased risk of CVD because of age alone particularly people who smoke or have raised BP.
+- Do not use this risk assessment tool for people with established CVD or those who are already at high risk of developing CVD because of FH or other inherited disorders of lipid metabolism. - Do not use a risk assessment tool to assess CVD risk in people with type 1 diabetes, or eGFR < 60 mL/min/1.73 m2 and/or albuminuria (as already at high risk of developing CVD). - Consider people aged ≥ 85 at increased risk of CVD because of age alone particularly people who smoke or have raised BP. - If QRISK <10% over next 10 years, do not rule out treatment if there is an informed preference for taking a statin or a concern that risk may be underestimated. - Consider a lifetime risk tool (e.g. QRISK3-lifetime) to inform discussions on CVD risk and to motivate lifestyle changes, particularly for people with a 10-year score < 10%, and people < 40 who have CVD risk factors.